 What does this mean for you, the consumer?
 This means you can be fully confident in this scientifically proven and legally sound fact:

 Laboratory-Grown Diamonds are Diamonds!

-According to Scottsdale-based jewelry store owner Joseph Schubach:
+According to Scottsdale, AZ custom jewelry store owner Joseph Schubach:

 Lab grown diamonds are identical to mined diamonds in every sense, chemically and optically.
 Currently, only the large labs such as the GIA and IGI have the equipment to determine whether a diamond is lab grown or mined, so even your local jeweler or gemologist won’t be able to distinguish between the two, except for a microscopic laser engraving identifying the diamond as lab grown.